 Yes, as if there weren’t already a lot of things in Kyoto temples covered in moss – this one is actually dedicated to the green fluffy stuff.

 In fact, there’s a whole lawn full of it – not to mention the fact that it’s springing up on stones, roofs and pretty much anywhere else it can grab a hold with its little frilly feet.

 Okay, if you’re not into moss, you might want to skip this one, but I quite like it!

-However, if you’re REALLY into moss – there is actually about six more moss temples in Kyoto including one called Saihoji which is a Unesco-protected site and requires a reservation to visit.
+However, if you’re REALLY into moss – there are actually about six more moss temples in Kyoto including one called Saihoji which is a Unesco-protected site and requires a reservation to visit.

 It’s full of quirky finds – and they have a collection of secondhand kimono and yukata for sale outside.

 If you’d prefer just to rent a kimono for the day, that’s doable as well – as you can see by the heaps of pics of people wearing them, it’s super common in Kyoto (okay, so I know that kind of goes against non-touristy things to do, but, it’s pretty!).

 Science nerds, heads up.